HomeCompaniesPig

 Our Solution

-The model then has a high-level task, and it begins to work, using Pig’s human-mimicking APIs such as:
+The AI is then given high-level tasks, and it begins to work, using Pig’s human-emulating APIs such as:

 • Screenshotting the desktop screen